 JFS's office space is located in the Center.
 No rent payments are required, but the use of donated facilities is recorded at its estimated value.
-Donated facilities amounted to \$36,000 for the year ended June 30, 2023 and 33,660 for year ended June 30, 2022, which are used to conduct JFS's programs.
+Donated facilities amounted to \$36,000 for the years ended June 30, 2024 and 2023, which are used to conduct JFS's programs.